shenwei356/kmcp/docs/usage.md

 Shared flags between "search" and "profile":
   1. -t/--min-query-cov.
-  3. -N/--name-map.
+  2. -N/--name-map.

 Special attentions:
-  1. The values of tCov and jacc in result only apply for single size of k-mer.
+  1. The values of tCov and jacc in results only apply to single size of k-mer.

 Performance tips:
   1. Increase value of -j/--threads for acceleratation, but values larger